 If a defendant is charged with a speeding violation allegedly traveling 75 miles per hour or more on a two lane road or 85 miles per hour or more on a four lane road, the defendant is automatically charged as a super speeder.
 If convicted, there will be assessed additional fees by the state of Georgia Department of Drivers Services.
 Notification of these additional fees will be by mail at the address listed on the driver’s license.
-This Court has nothing to do with the assessment of super speeder fees imposed by the state.
 These fees are totally separate from fines imposed by the court.

 All Defendants have the right to enter a plea of not guilty and have a bench trial in the probate court.
 If you request a bench trial, it will be scheduled to take place on the next court date, after the arraignments.
 You may present evidence, call witnesses, and testify at your hearing if you so desire.
 Witness subpoenas may be obtained by you from the clerk of our court.
 If you choose to enter a plea of not guilty, tell the court clerk upon checking in.
 You will be given instructions to appear for your trial date and most likely will have to appear before the judge for the formal entry of your not guilty plea.

 If you are found guilty on your case, the court has the authority to impose a sentence of up to a $1,000.00 fine and up to 12 months in jail unless you have been charged with a misdemeanor of a high and aggravated nature which can usually carry a sentence of up to a $5,000.00 fine and up to 12 months in jail or both.
-You also need to know that any final decision, judgment or sentence made by this court concerning your case may be appealed to the Superior Court.
+Any final decision, judgment or sentence made by this court may be appealed to the Superior Court.
 Strict timelines govern the appeals process and it is highly suggested that you retain an attorney for the appeals process.
 There are no standard forms for an appeal.